Natural Environment Research Council demand management process

 NERC put demand management measures in place for its standard grants in July 2015.
 This limits the number of applications from research organisations failing to achieve a 20% success rate quality threshold.
 This is based on application and award data from the previous three years.

-NERC has restricted the University of Bath to two submissions per round, for the next two rounds which close July 2018 and January 2019.
+NERC has restricted the University of Bath to one submission per round, for the next two rounds which close July 2019 and January 2020.
 This is for NERC Discovery Science grants and New Investigator standard grants.

 Our screening process to meet NERC's demand management requirements is as follows: